Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: The Future IoT Network Architecture

 \subsection{Indirect to Satellite IoT}

-Outside highly accessible, dense, urban areas, we find rural areas with a high concentration of end-devices that justifies the deployment of dedicated IoT gateways to serve them.
+Outside highly accessible, dense, urban areas, we find rural areas with a high concentration of end-devices that justifies the deployment of dedicated ground IoT gateways to serve them.
 However, the terrain and local conditions (i.e., lack of cellular coverage, impossibility to deploy fiber) might make it difficult to have an available infrastructure to transport data from the gateways to the core network.
-In this case, using satellites to serve as backhaul for these gateways on ground is a very appealing solution.
-GEO satellites are particularly interesting to this end, as their fixed high-gain antenna placement facilitates the commissioning of new gateways.
+In this case, using satellites to serve as backhaul for these gateways placed on ground surface is a very appealing solution.
+The stable position in the sky of of GEO satellites makes of them a perfect fit to relay data from ground gateways equipped with fixed high-gain antennas and a suitable power source (e.g., solar or electric grid) capable of establishing long-range links to geostationary orbit.

-As end-devices do not reach the satellite directly (but via gateways) this type of deployment has been named indirect-to-satellite IoT communication.
+As end-devices do not reach the satellite directly (but via gateways) this type of deployment has been named indirect-to-satellite IoT communication (ItS-IoT).
 The protocols to be used can be based on a clearly separated ground and space domains.
-Specifically, standard IoT (e.g., LoRaWAN, NB-IoT) will continue to be used the same way between end-devices and the gateways, with some adjustments to account for the higher delay between the gateway and the network server, as a consequence of the satellite link (e.g., adapting the times for scheduling downlink communication in LoRaWAN).
-Space-specific protocols and technologies (e.g., CCSDS-based protocols) can be then be implemented on the gateway-to-satellite link.
-The challenge will be in integrating them into an harmonic end-to-end satellite IoT architecture.
+Specifically, terrestrial IoT (e.g., LoRa/LoRaWAN, NB-IoT) will continue to be used the same way between end-devices and gateways, with some adjustments to account for the higher delay between the gateway and the network server, as a consequence of the satellite links (e.g., adapting the times for scheduling downlink communication).
+Existing space-specific protocols and technologies (e.g., CCSDS-based protocols, discussed in the next section) can then be implemented on the gateway-to-satellite link.
+The challenge in ItS-IoT is integrating space and terrestrial protocols into an efficient end-to-end STEREO architecture, as we detail in Section~\ref{sec:challenges}.